bdlukaa/get_localization/README.md

   </p>
 </div>

+# ⚠️ Deprecated

+The project is now archived.

+1. I don't have time to maintain this.
+2. There are other great options, such as the [slang package](https://pub.dev/packages/slang)

+---

 Localize your app easily entirely in flutter using dart getters.
 No need for code generation.

 English | [Português](README-PT.md)